IABTechLab/uid2docs/docs/guides/publisher-client-side.md

 For example, a publisher in Singapore can set the base URL to `https://sg.prod.uidapi.com`.
 This is still the UID2 production environment, but the servers are in Singapore.

-For the list of possible base URLs, see [Environments](../getting-started/gs-environments.md).
+For the list of valid base URLs, see [Environments](../getting-started/gs-environments.md).

-A publisher can also set the base URL to `https://global.prod.uidapi.com`.
+You can also set the base URL to `https://global.prod.uidapi.com`.
 This URL directs readers to a region geographically close to them, which is ideal if your audience is geographically distributed.

 To specify a different UID2 server, you can change it in the `init` call: